-• The test pen should automatically move to within a very short distance of the first registration mark.
+• The laser (or alignment pin) should automatically move to within a very short distance of the first registration mark.
 The following window will open:

-- Make sure the test pen has moved to within an inch or less of the registration mark indicated by the flashing red dot shown above.
+Make sure the laser (or pin) has moved to within an inch or less of the registration mark indicated by the flashing red dot shown above.
 Note: this will be the upper right reg mark as you are facing the KNK since your printed arrow should be pointing to the right (as shown on the previous page).
-If not, you'll want to review the steps you've used so far to make sure you have all of the same settings shown and you have your printout on the mat in the same orientation as shown previously. - The next step is to move the test pen so that it is precisely at the corner of the printed registration mark.
-Use the arrow keys in the software or use the arrow keys on your keyboard.
-When the test pen nib is precisely on the printed dot, click on the center target button on the screen (or press the Enter key on your keyboard). - The test pen will now move to the vicinity of the next registration mark and the flashing red light in the software moves to the same relative point:
+If not, you'll want to review the steps you've used so far to make sure you have all of the same settings shown and you have your printout on the mat in the same orientation as shown previously.